-The Trustee shall give notice of redemption to the Bondholders at least once and not less than thirty (30) days prior to the date fixed for redemption.
+The Trustee shall give notice of redemption to the Bondholders at least once and not less than 30 days prior to the date fixed for redemption.
 Failure to mail notice to a particular Bondholder, or any defect in the notice to such Bondholder, shall not affect the redemption of any other Bond.
 So long as DTC or its nominee is the Bondholder, any failure on the part of DTC or failure on the part of a nominee of a Beneficial Owner (having received notice from a Direct Participant or otherwise) to notify the Beneficial Owner so affected, shall not affect the validity of the redemption.

-Notice of optional redemption of any Series 2012 Bonds may and, if the Authority shall so instruct the Trustee, shall be given conditionally.
-If and to the extent that any conditions specified or referred to in a notice of redemption are not satisfied on or prior to the proposed redemption date and, if not satisfied, are not waived by the Authority, then such Series 2012 Bonds shall not be redeemed pursuant to such notice and shall remain outstanding in accordance with their terms.
+Notice of optional redemption of any 2014 Bonds may and, if the Authority shall so instruct the Trustee, shall be given conditionally.
+If and to the extent that any conditions specified or referred to in a notice of redemption are not satisfied on or prior to the proposed redemption date and, if not satisfied, are not waived by the Authority, then such 2014 Bonds shall not be redeemed pursuant to such notice and shall remain outstanding in accordance with their terms.

 Purchase in Lieu of Redemption.
-In the event that the Authority exercises its right to optionally redeem any Series 2012 Bonds, the Authority may purchase some or all of the Series 2012 Bonds called for redemption if it gives written notice to the Trustee that it wishes to purchase the principal amount of Series 2012 Bonds specified in the notice, at a purchase price equal to the Redemption Price.
-On the date specified as the redemption date, the Authority shall cause to be furnished to the Trustee funds in an amount and at the time necessary to permit the Trustee to purchase such Series 2012 Bonds on the redemption date.
-Any such purchase of Series 2012 Bonds by the Authority shall at the option of the Authority, as designated in the written notice delivered to the Trustee, either be credited against sinking fund installments and such Series 2012 Bonds so purchased shall be delivered to the Trustee for cancellation, or shall not be deemed to be a payment or redemption of the Series 2012 Bonds or any portion thereof and such purchase shall not operate to extinguish or discharge the indebtedness evidenced by such Series 2012 Bonds.
+In the event that the Authority exercises its right to optionally redeem any 2014 Bonds, the Authority may purchase some or all of the 2014 Bonds called for redemption if it gives written notice to the Trustee that it wishes to purchase the principal amount of the series of 2014 Bonds specified in the notice, at a purchase price equal to the Redemption Price.
+On the date specified as the redemption date, the Authority shall cause to be furnished to the Trustee funds in an amount and at the time necessary to permit the Trustee to purchase such 2014 Bonds on the redemption date.
+Any such purchase of 2014 Bonds by the Authority shall at the option of the Authority, as designated in the written notice delivered to the Trustee, either be credited against principal or sinking fund installments due on such series of 2014 Bonds, and such 2014 Bonds so purchased shall be delivered to the Trustee for cancellation, or shall not be deemed to be a payment or redemption of the 2014 Bonds or any portion thereof and such purchase shall not operate to extinguish or discharge the indebtedness evidenced by such 2014 Bonds.